Green Chia Pudding is perfect for a nutritious breakfast, a satisfying snack, or a sugar-free dessert. It’s easy to make with only a few ingredients.

 Now I love making all different flavors of pudding, like banana-coconut, mango, and this Green Chia Pudding, which is an easy way to sneak some extra spinach in your diet.

-My rule of thumb is to use 3 tablespoons seeds for every cup of liquid.
+My rule of thumb for making green chia pudding, or any chia pudding, is to use 3 tablespoons seeds for every cup of liquid.

 You’ll need to let it set up for at least an hour, so I suggest making it at night to enjoy the next morning for breakfast.